What is permanent life insurance & how does it work in Canada?

 Learn more about the cash value of life insurance.

-How much is life insurance?
+How much does life insurance cost?

 The cost of life insurance depends on several individual factors.
 For most young, healthy adults life insurance costs are quite reasonable on a 20-year term policy.